Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 Pickling the filets can result in some of the Y-bone’s dissolvings.
 There is also a method of scoring and deep frying the filet that actually cooks the Y-bones out of it.

-Frying, baking, and braizing are the best ways to cook carp.
+Fried carp, baking, and braizing are the best ways to cook carp.
 Curry dishes are very popular, as well as fish balls, soups, and baked ‘carp steaks’.

 History Of Carp As Food

-One of the main reasons carp are so widespread is because they have such a high reputation as a delicacy in most places.
+One of the main reasons common carp are so widespread is because they have such a high reputation as a delicacy in most places.

 At one time, carp were considered fit for the tables of kings and emperors and graced the feasts of the rich and mighty.
 Henry VIII of England had his own carp pond, whose sole purpose was to provide carp for his table.